LiteObject/scikit-learn-security-tutorial/README.md

 - [Classification vs Regression](docs/classification-vs-regression.md) - when to use each approach
 - [Feature Engineering](docs/feature-engineering.md) - how to prepare your data

+**Want to learn more about scikit-learn?**
+- [Scikit-learn Documentation](https://scikit-learn.org/stable/) - official documentation with tutorials and API reference

 ---

 That's it.
 Have fun building AI models that actually do something useful.